 Button-down collars were initially introduced by Brooks Brothers in 1896 and have remained popular as a way of dressing down the dress shirt.
 Using buttons that fasten down the collar points on the front of the shirt, they were almost exclusively worn as sport shirts until the mid 1950s.
 Still considered a sports shirt in most circles, or as a way to give casual flair to elegant attire, these shirts are extremely popular in prep culture and are often paired with the iconic navy blazer and a repp tie.

-Polo shirts, which are often referred to as a golf or tennis shirt, are a well known staple in prep style.
-A casual and soft shirt with a collar, a placket and usually two or three buttons, it can often feature a breast pocket as well.
+Polo shirts, which are often referred to as a golf or tennis shirt, are a well-known staple in prep style.
+A casual and soft shirt with a collar, a placket, and usually two or three buttons, it can often feature a breast pocket as well.
 Made from knitted piqué cotton, it can also be found in silk, merino wool, or various synthetic materials.
-These shirts are often worn with a pair of shorts or trousers but can also be paired under a blazer or sports jacket.
+These shirts are often worn with a pair of shorts or trousers but can also be paired with a blazer or sports jacket.
 Make sure not to miss the Ultimate Polo Shirt Guide with 6 videos.

 Just like wax jackets, quilted jackets are a popular staple in a prep’s outerwear collection.
 To learn more about them, read out Quilted Jacket Guide.